dennisdang17/MC_MOD/README.md

 # MC_MOD
-MC mod made by MegaFood and a4nmonkey
+MC mod made by MegaFood, Dazaichan, and A4nmonkey